rails/rails/guides/source/action_controller_overview.md

 case, `permit` ensures values in the returned structure are permitted scalars and filters out anything else.

-To whitelist an entire hash of parameters, the `permit!` method can be
+To allowlist an entire hash of parameters, the `permit!` method can be
 used:

 ```ruby